-We’ve put together a range of helpful mental health resources for parents that will assist you in understanding your teen’s mental health needs.
-There’s also a list of practical resources you can share with your teen to help them improve their overall mental health.
+We’ve put together a range of helpful mental health resources for parents that will assist you in understanding your teen’s needs.
+There’s also a list of practical mental health resources for teens that you can share to help improve the overall wellbeing of your family.

 Mental health is a big topic to tackle.
 Let’s start with background information and work our way to advice and support.